1qh/sad/en/en.md

-Abstract operations must be redefined (i.e., overwritten) & implemented in sub-classes
-The name of abstract class & title of abstract operation must be italicized & may include property string {abstract}
+Abstract operations must be redefined (i.e., overwritten) & implemented in sub-classes name of abstract class & title of abstract operation must be italicized & may include property string {abstract}

 Example: Animal is an abstract class generalized from classes